 Additional materials will be posted here as they become available.

 Air quality permit

 On Dec.
-17, 2020 DEQ received an application from NEXT Renewables for a new air quality permit, officially called a Standard Air Contamination Discharge Permit.
-The air quality permit includes a health-based risk assessment as required by Cleaner Air Oregon, DEQ’s air toxic permitting program.
-All new facilities, including NEXT, are required to obtain an air quality permit and complete a Cleaner Air Oregon risk assessment to operate in the State of Oregon.
+17, 2020 DEQ received an application from NEXT for a new air quality permit, officially called a standard Air Contamination Discharge Permit, which includes a toxic air contamination emissions inventory per Cleaner Air Oregon guidelines.
+The goal of the Cleaner Air Oregon program is to meet health-based standards by evaluating potential health risks to people near commercial and industrial facilities that emit regulated toxic air contaminants, and communicating those results to affected communities.
+All new facilities, including NEXT Renewables, LLC, that are required to obtain an air quality permit to operate in the State of Oregon, must complete a Cleaner Air Oregon risk assessment to complete their air quality permit application.

 Water quality permits